binakot/Multi-Node-TimescaleDB/README.md

 SELECT st_collect (geometry), imei
 FROM telemetries
 WHERE time > '2020-06-01' AND time < '2020-06-07'
-GROUP BY imei
+GROUP BY imei;

 ---------------
 -- DATA NODE --
 ---------------

--- Check which devices are stored on which data node select distinct imei from telemetries;
+-- Check which devices are stored on which data node select distinct imei from telemetries order by imei;
 ```

 Example views: